 What's Tested on the GMAT: Quantitative Section

 The GMAT Quantitative Section is designed to test your quantitative reasoning—your ability to think logically about quant concepts.
-It covers basic math concepts, including arithmetic, algebra, and geometry, but it’s not truly a math test (though it can certainly feel like it).
-The section contains two problem types: Data Sufficiency and Problem Solving.
+It covers basic math concepts, including arithmetic, algebra, statistics, and more but it’s not truly a math test (though it can certainly feel like it).
+The section contains only one problem type: Problem Solving.

 You will need to relearn many of the quant skills you first learned in high school (or earlier!).
-And you’ll need to learn strategies for approaching the two problem types, Data Sufficiency and Problem Solving, as efficiently as possible.
+And you’ll need to learn strategies for approaching Problem Solving questions, as efficiently as possible.

 Finally, you do not get a calculator on the Quant section of the GMAT—so you will have to do your math work by hand.

-You’ll have 62 minutes to answer 31 Quant problems, or an average of 2 minutes per problem.
+You’ll have 45 minutes to answer 21 Quant problems or an average of 2 minutes per problem.

 Problems may be written in “pure math” form or in “story” form, so you’ll also need skill in translating a story into the necessary math concepts to solve.